top of page

 *‘Dead ringer’ is Aussie slang for lookalike.

-David Copperfield was found trying to nurse from his long dead mother.
+David Copperfield was found trying to nurse from his long dead mother until he was rescued and taken to the sanctuary.

 Anne of Green Gable